 "Still," Dickon continued as though he had heard nothing, "as this will be the last time we meet we may as well say our goodbyes thoroughly.
 I imagine we have some time before my associates arrive.
 I've been longing to do this since I first saw you."

-"Lady Aline," Dickon chided her, "your modesty is commendable but you know you find me desirable.
-I've seen it in your eyes when you look at me so don't be so reticent.
+"Lady Aline," Dickon reproached her, "your modesty is charming but you know you find me desirable.
+I've seen it in your eyes so don't be so coy.
 We must take our pleasure while we can."

-Dickon moved swiftly so he was astride her, one knee forcing its way between Aline's legs, the weight of his body crushing the breath from her chest.
-His mouth worked roughly down from her neck to her breasts while his arms pinned her own to the ground.
+Dickon moved so swiftly he was astride her almost before Aline realised, one knee forcing its way between Aline's legs, the weight of his body crushing the breath from her chest.
+His mouth worked roughly down her neck while his arms pinned her own to the ground.
 By now Aline's body felt leaden and the blood was pounding in her ears.
-She realised she could no more fight his assault than she could prevent the wind from blowing.
+She could no more fight his assault than she could prevent the wind from blowing.
 Her mind revolted at the prospect of what was about to take place.
-Her only hope that the unconsciousness he had assured her of would come quickly and save her from experiencing it.
+Her only hope that the unconsciousness he had promised would come quickly and save her from knowing.

-She made one last futile effort to throw her assailant off but the effort sent her head reeling.
+She made one last futile effort to throw her assailant off, kicking her legs wildly, but the effort sent her head reeling.
 Her vision began to blur.
 From what seemed like a great distance she heard the sound of hooves followed by raised voices.
 A black clad figure loomed above them, a dagger glinting at Dickon's neck.

-"Stop what you're doing or I'll slit your worthless throat," a harsh voice said before the speaker dragged the groom to his feet.
+"Stop that or I'll slit your worthless throat," a harsh voice snarled.

+The pressure of Dickon's body lifted from her and Aline drew a rasping breath.
 The figures spun like puppets before Aline's heavy eyes; the groom in his rough brown jerkin and a dark haired man, the severity of his black leather broken only by a slash of wine coloured cloth at his neck.
-She had only a brief glimpse of her rescuer, piercing blue eyes flashing in her direction, before merciful blackness closed over her and she was lost to the world.
+Her last memory was of piercing blue eyes flashing in her direction, before blackness closed over her and she was lost to the world.